 - The costs of medical insurance for the children

-Our experienced family law lawyers will work to establish the custody arrangement best suited for your family!
+Our experienced family law lawyers will work to establish the child custody arrangement best suited for your family!

 If you or a loved one needs assistance in a custody negotiation, schedule a consultation with one of our experienced family law attorneys today.
 Call 888-691-9319 or fill out this short form to get started.